HashandSalt/slateconfig/README.md

 ### Quick Start

-Download the files and import `_slate-engine.scss` at the top of your sass file to override the default variables.
-It includes [Normalize](https://necolas.github.io/normalize.css/), so if you use that already, remove your copy.
+Download the files and import `_slate-engine.scss` at the top of your sass file to override the default variables. _Slate Core_ was intended to be used along side [Normalize](https://necolas.github.io/normalize.css/), so please install that into your project too, and include it above `_slate-engine.scss` in your Sass file.

 ### Don't have an asset pipeline?